 Working abroad sounds like an adventure to many people.
-However, job search in Italy requires more than just the obvious Italy cover letter and Italy CV writing and translation.
+However, a job search in Italy requires more than just the obvious Italian cover letter and Italian CV writing and translation.
 You will face issues that probably did not even cross your mind when you start planning to go for employment in Italy.

 Do not misjudge the impact an Italy dress code can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 It is important to demonstrate at an interview good appearance as well as good manners.